PaloAltoNetworks/pan-os-ansible/README.md

 Tested Ansible Versions
 -----------------------

-This collection is tested with the most current Ansible 2.9 and 2.10 releases.
+This collection is tested with the most current Ansible releases.
 Ansible versions before 2.9.10 are **not supported**.

 Installation